Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 Airway obstruction and asphyxia occur when:

-In children, the most common causes requiring tracheotomy are foreign bodies, clogging the larynx or trachea, allergic reactions, as well as acute inflammatory processes - croup against the background of a viral infection, diphtheria.
+In children, the most common reasons requiring tracheotomy are foreign bodies, clogging the larynx or trachea, allergic reactions, as well as acute inflammatory processes - croup against the background of a viral infection, diphtheria.
 Young children are more at risk of asphyxia due to the narrowness of the airway system, so any inflammation in the larynx and subglottic space should be under close medical supervision.

 Technique and conditions for tracheostomy

 A tracheostomy is an operation in which an opening is created in the trachea, into which a special tube or cannula is placed to allow air to pass into the airways.
-Tracheotomy is a manipulation by which the wall of the trachea is cut, this is the initial stage of the tracheostomy operation.
+Tracheotomy is a manipulation by which the wall of the trachea is dissected; this is the initial stage of the tracheostomy operation.

-operation technique
+surgical technique

-1. General clinical tests of urine and blood;
+1. General clinical urine and blood tests;

-2. Radiography of the lungs;
+2. X-ray of the lungs;

 3. Coagulogram.